Most notices have a 30-day deadline — act fast

 Situations We Handle Most in Barnala

 In our Section 143(2) Notice practice for Barnala, we've seen the following situations arise most frequently.
-Each one has its own legal and factual nuances, and the response strategy varies accordingly:
+Each has its own legal and factual nuances, and the response strategy varies accordingly:

 • Random scrutiny under CASS (Computer Aided Scrutiny Selection)